 Author Matthew Polly training at the Shaolin Temple in the early ’90s

-After kung fu movies like Jet Li’s Shaolin Temple made the site famous abroad, wide-eyed foreigners like myself all made it their mission to train there (you’ll notice in my bio down below, that’s the whole reason I started learning Chinese in the first place).
+After kung fu movies like Jet Li’s Shaolin Temple made the site famous abroad, wide-eyed foreigners like myself all made it their mission to train there (you’ll notice in my bio down below, that’s the whole reason I started learning Mandarin in the first place).

 No. Definitely not.

 Foreign “study abroad” students at the Shaolin Temple generally do not go through the severe training that the temple’s resident monks put up with.
 Shi Yanbo, one of the monks who oversaw my training, describes life at the temple as grueling: waking up at 4:30 each morning, going straight into the study of new material, then rigid physical conditioning.
 All of that happens before breakfast, after which the training resumes.